March 16-17, 2018

 I made the most of the unexpected miles of level track and walked fast.
 I knew the last big downhill stretch would make for slow going, so I took advantage of the easy stuff.
 The clouds had moved in not long after midday, so there wasn’t a view to continually stop and gawk at like there had been for most of the morning.

 Dance like it’s 1999

 At around 1pm, I reached the start of the big descent toward Okutama.
 According to my watch, I had a drop of around 1100 meters in altitude from Mt Mutsuishi, which was the last mountain along the range, down to Okutama.
 This was over a distance of 3-4 kilometres.
-That’s a lot of altitude to lose in a fairly short distance, and I suspected the going would be steep and slow.
-The kind of stuff that makes your knee caps feel like they’re going to pop off, especially when you’ve already done a couple of days of solid hiking.
+That’s a lot of altitude to lose over a fairly short distance, and I suspected the going would be steep and slow — the kind of descent that makes your knee caps feel like they’re going to pop off, especially when you’ve already done a couple of days of solid hiking.